Windows Ink

 Overview

-Coordinating Windows Ink configuration between driver and application
+Coordinating Windows Ink in the driver and application

-Whichever API you want to use, you have to configure it in two places the same way.
+Whichever API you want to use, you must configure it in two places (app and driver) the same way.

 Sometimes applications have trouble working with one of the APIs, so switching to the other API can sometimes solve problems.